 Progressive makes it easy to file claims or make changes to your coverage by logging in to the Pets Best website or mobile app.
 You can also download and print a PDF claim form and submit it by email, fax, or mail.
 Note that Progressive may require you to submit your pet’s complete medical history and records to process your first claim.

 Progressive doesn’t give an estimate on how long it takes to process claims on its website.
-However, the company claims to have reimbursements directly deposited to your bank in as little as two days or in five to seven days by mailed check once your claim is processed.
+However, the company can deposit reimbursements directly into your bank account once the claim is processed, which speeds up payment.